Perth in the Future -- Life in A Post-Carbon Age

 Alas, despite this uranium push, global climate change is not halted, and the city of Perth is not only contaminated with long-lived radiation but also ravaged by climate change disasters, including extreme drought, devastating wildfires, and disastrous soil loss.
 When water comes, it arrives in flash floods, which not only sweep away homes and roads but end up washing more contaminated sludge into the city.
 Any human survivors will have to downscale or de-develop the city, and they will have to learn to live on remaining local resources in order to survive.

-In Perth 2121, two reliable resources are Balga grasstrees and mud.
+In this future Perth scenario, two reliable resources are Balga grasstrees and mud.
 The remaining residents build their houses out of mud, sourced from the uncontaminated pockets of nearby earth and mixed with rocks, shells, fish bones, and dried plants.
 For strength, as well as decorative appeal, the dwellings are biomorphic, being inspired by the skeletons of local sea urchins.
 Alive, sea urchins are covered with an array of formidable spines.
 But when desiccated and denuded, the striking radial patterns of the sea urchins are exposed.
 With warm, contaminated seas lapping at the future Perth coast, there may be plenty of sea urchin skeletons lying around to serve as inspiration for the sturdy structure of the mud huts.
-However, there are no smart water sprinklers and no lawns, but the front and backyards of the huts are much more diverse and interesting to look at and play within than what preceded them.
+However, there are no smart water sprinklers and so no green lawns.

 The sea urchin mud huts might serve as infrastructure, but the economy in general is based on the cultivation of Balga, a type of grass-tree adapted perfectly to dry Australian environs.
 The Balga can supply the practiced cultivator with all manner of products.
 The resin, for instance, can be used as an adhesive in toolmaking, the floral nectar provides a sweet drink, and the floral spike can serve as an effective fishing spear.
-As for transport, the Post-Oil Age in Western Australia will allow the reemergence of a once popular form of Australian desert transport, the camel.